-Most of the fragments exhibit, when cut, a central portion of a close even texture, surrounded by a distinct ring of narrow radiating vascular bundles separated by relatively broad paler medullary rays.
-The Rhizome has a starchy fracture, a slight somewhat pleasant odour, and, when masticated, a piperaceous, faintly bitter, and slightly saponaceous taste.
-Pieces of a coarsely porous or very woody character should be excluded.
+The fragments exhibit, when cut, a central portion of a close even texture, surrounded by a distinct ring of very narrow radiating vascular bundles separated by broad medullary rays of a paler colour.
+It has a starchy fracture.
+It has a slight somewhat pleasant odour, and, when masticated, a piperaceous, faintly bitter, slightly saponaceous taste.
+It should be free from pieces of a porous or woody character.